pmndrs/react-three-offscreen/README.md

 }
 ```

 Your worker thread will be responsible for rendering the scene.
 The `render` function takes a single argument, a ReactNode.
+React-three-fiber and its React-root/reconciler will run in that worker, rendering your contents.

 ```jsx
 // worker.jsx (worker thread)